Bazist/HArray/README.md

 ------------------

 ## Why we love Trie ?
-Because it has much more functionality and stability than Hashtables and much more faster that Binary Trees.
+Because it has much more functionality and stability than Hashtables and much more faster than Binary Trees.
 Let's compare properties:

 ![alt tag](https://s16.postimg.org/6zis60mol/functionality.png)